fresnostate-library/displaycase/README.md

 - [Rename the first tab](https://edu.gcfglobal.org/en/googlespreadsheets/working-with-multiple-sheets/1/#) to "example" and insert example data by following the [content template](#google-sheet-template).
 - You can either copy data from one of our [Github Example pages](#example-displaycases) or you can put the following (without the quotes) in Row 4, starting with **A4**: "My Title", "Some Content", "https://picsum.photos/300/450", "#", "test"

+**Important Note:** The last column in this sheet is for keywords that are associated with the item in that row.
+These keywords will show at the top of the page and in order for it to be an interesting experience, the keywords should be a curated vocabluary shared amongst a few but not all of the items on the page.
+Multiple keywords in the same data cell _must_ be separated by a comma (making a comma-delimited list).
+Multi-word keywords _must_ be hyphenated (separated by a dash "-").
+No apostrophes, single or double quotes are allowed in the keywords data cell.

 ### Secure a Google API Key

 If you already have a valid API key, then there is no need to create a different one--just use that; otherwise a